Table of Contents

 - The ovaries release an ova for every menstrual cycle which we have spoken about above.
 The secondary matured follicle is subjected to the release of the ova after maturation.

-- In conditions such as polycystic ovarian syndrome and hormonal imbalances, the ova will not be released.
-This can either be due to the immature follicle or maybe insufficiency of hormones responsible for it to happen.
+- The ova will not be released in conditions such as polycystic ovarian syndrome and hormonal imbalances.
+This can be due to the immature follicle or maybe the insufficiency of hormones responsible for it.

-- The follicles that are ruptured, become corpus luteum, secretes progesterone for a while and disappear in a few days.
+- The ruptured follicles become corpus luteum, secretes progesterone for a while, and disappear in a few days.

 - Polycystic ovarian syndrome demonstrates 28 clinical disorders, of which most of them are reversible.